ollama/ollama/docs/faq.md

 ## How can I expose Ollama on my network?

-To expose Ollama to another host, you need to use the `OLLAMA_HOST` environment variable.
+To expose Ollama to another host, use the `OLLAMA_HOST` environment variable.
 See [Serving Ollama in the CLI Documentation](./cli.md#serving-ollama) for more on using this.

 ## How can I allow additional web origins to access Ollama?

-You will need to use `OLLAMA_ORIGINS` to allow additional web origins.
+Use `OLLAMA_ORIGINS` to allow additional web origins.
 See [Serving Ollama in the CLI Documentation](./cli.md#serving-ollama) for more on using this.

 ## Where are models stored?